-Providing an awesome customer experience is critical to retail success, especially in an age where customers can shop using the web or their mobile devices.
-In order to truly engage the modern consumer offline, retailers must offer experiential in-store visits that shoppers can’t get when they’re browsing the web or tapping on their phone.
+Providing a remarkable customer experience is critical to retail success, especially in an age where customers can shop online and on mobile.
+To truly engage the modern consumer offline, retailers must offer experiential in-store visits that shoppers can’t get when they’re browsing the web or tapping on their phone.

-One way of doing this is by hosting events.
+One way of doing this is by hosting retail store events.
 When done right, this strategy can draw people into your store, increase awareness, and even generate sales.
-If you’re thinking about throwing one for your store, check out the steps outlined below.
+If you’re thinking about throwing one for your store, keep reading.
 We’ve put together insights and words of wisdom from merchants and retail experts to help ensure that your next in-store event is a hit:

 Planning and preparation

 What kind of event should you host?
 The best way to answer this is by turning to your customers.
 Who do you cater to?
 What types of activities do they enjoy?
 Address these questions first to get a general idea of what kind of event would work for your store.

 On top of that, here are other factors to consider when deciding on an in-store event: